Everything you need to know about the TMS!

 How do I register for the TMS?

-Registration takes place digitally via the registration portal of the test coordination office (www.tms-info.org/anmeldeportal ).
-The participation fee for the test is currently 100€ (as of spring 2023).
+Registration takes place digitally via the registration portal of the test coordination centre (www.tms-info.org/anmeldeportal ).
+The participation fee for the test is currently €100 (as of spring 2024).

 How is the TMS structured?

-In the third subtest "Tube figures", spatial thinking is required above all.
-Each of the 24 tasks shows two pictures of a transparent cube, in which there is a coiled tube or a knotted rope, from different perspectives.
-The difficulty lies in finding out from which side you have to look at the cube from the first picture in order to get to the second view.
-This test also has a very short time limit of 15 minutes, so as with "Matching Patterns": practise, practise, practise!
+In the third sub-test "Hose figures", spatial thinking is required above all.
+Each of the 24 tasks shows two images of a transparent cube containing a coiled tube or a knotted rope from different perspectives.
+The difficulty lies in finding out from which side you have to look at the cube from the first picture in order to arrive at the second view.
+This test also has a very short time limit of 15 minutes, so as with the "pattern matching" test: practise, practise, practise!

 TMS - Test for medical degree programmes